 There is no template for this submission, however institutions should limit the size of this document to no more than 1 1/2 pages in length and must include a completed "Attachment 1" to the Letter of Intent.

-Each April and October, designated Candidacy and accredited programs are required to complete and submit an annual report.
+Each April, designated Candidacy and accredited programs are required to complete and submit an annual report.
 This report’s purpose is to provide ACAOM with information on institutions/programs between the comprehensive review (self study report and site visit).
 At times, these reports may result in a requirement to submit a Substantive or Non-Substantive Change form.
 The annual report consists of a statistical component (Part I) and a narrative (Part II).
 The templates are sent to the designated programs from the Executive Office

 Annual Report: Statistical Template (sent by Executive Office)